 Children in the school's Butterfly Meadow are educated using a variety of strategies and methods.
 Butterfly Meadow has a high ratio of adults to children.
-The teachers and teaching assistants in our Butterfly Meadow are highly experienced at directing expertise and resources to help individual pupils, either through intervention programmes or in class.
+The staff in Butterfly Meadow are highly experienced at directing expertise and resources to help individual pupils, either through intervention programmes or in class.
 Children are taught a specialised curriculum to meet their needs, and the department teacher adapts learning tasks for each child.
 Children access tray tasks that are closely matched to their levels of learning.
-Children are assessed regularly using a special assessment framework, to track progress.
+Children are assessed regularly using a specialised assessment framework, to track progress.
 Their learning journey will be documented and shared with you through conversations and meetings.